en_USEnglish

 Create a backup routine

 Finally, it's essential to set up a backup routine for your code.
-Although many IDEs offer automatic backup features, it's always a good idea to have an additional backup system to avoid data loss.
+Although many IDEs offer automatic backup functions, it's always a good idea to have an additional backup system to avoid data loss.